-The baker who had made me his own for a sum of money. and who was otherwise a good man and very moderate, sustained the greatest punishment in the marriage bed and his family, in consequence of being allotted a wife, who was the worst and most wicked of women; so that, by Hercules, I also frequently lamented his condition in silence.
+The baker who had made me his own for a sum of money, and who was otherwise a good man and very moderate, sustained the greatest punishment in the marriage bed and his family, in consequence of being allotted a wife, who was the worst and most wicked of women; so that, by Hercules, I also frequently lamented his condition in silence.
 For there was no vice that was not present with that most iniquitous woman.
 But there was entirely a conflux of all crimes in her mind, as in some miry privy.
-She was inauspicious, cruel, addicted to men and wine, pervicacious and pertinacious,2 greedy in base rapine, profuse in filthy expenditure, inimical to fidelity. and hostile to chastity.
-Then despising and trampling on the divine powers, instead of the true religion, counterfeiting 3 a nefarious opinion of God, whom she asserted to be the only deity to the exclusion of other Gods who proceed from, and are rooted in the first God,] devising also vain observances, and deceiving all men, and likewise her miserable husband, she enslaved her body to morning draughts of pure wine, and to continual adultery.
-This woman, being thus ill disposed, persecuted me with a wonderful hatred.
-For while she was yet lying in bed before the break of day, she commanded with a loud voice, that the ass which had been recently purchased. should be tied to the mill; and as soon as she had left her bedchamber, she ordered that many blows should be given to me in her presence, she herself standing by those who beat me.
-When also the other labouring beasts were liberated from their toil at dinner-time, I was led to the manger, through her mandate, much later than the rest: by which cruelty, she greatly increased my native curiosity in observing her manners.
-For I perceived a certain young man very frequently going into her bedchamber, whose face also I very much desired to a In the original, scava, sava, viriosa, ebriosa, pervicax, pertinax, in which words there is a remarkable paronomasia.
+She was inauspicious, cruel, addicted to men and to wine, pervicacious and pertinaciousc, greedy in base rapine, profuse in filthy expenditure, inimical to fidelity, and hostile to chastity.
+Then despising and trampling on the divine powers, instead of the true religion, counterfeitingd a nefarious opinion of God, whom e In the original, scava, sava, viriosa, ebriosa, pervicax, pertinax, in which words there is a remarkable paronomasia.

-3 Thus Synesius in his treatise on Providence, which is an Egyptian narration, says (See page 550 of my translation of Extracts from it), "But after no great length of time, a certain depraved fragment of religion, and an adulteration of divine worship, like that of money as it were, prevailed, which the ancient law exterminated from cities, shutting the doors against impiety, and expelling it to a great distance from the walls."
-The learned reader will find the original of this passage in Synes.
-Op. p.
-125.
+d Thus Synesius in his treatise on Providence, which is an Egyptian marration, says (See page 550 of my translation of Extracts from it), "But after no great length of time, a certain depraved fragment of religion, and an adulteration of divine worship, like that of money as it were, prevailed, which the ancient law exterminated from cities, shutting the doors against impiety, and expelling it to a great distance from the walls."
+The learned reader will find the original of this passage in Synes, Op. p.
+115.